 For us, conservation means protection and restoration.
 We protect healthy habitat by prioritizing our work to address the biggest threats.
-We restore degraded or injured habitat by removing dams and other barriers, reconnecting coastal wetlands, and rebuilding coral and oyster reefs to ensure fish have access to high quality areas to live.
+We restore degraded or injured habitat to ensure fish have access to high quality areas to live.
+We achieve this by:

-Our approach to habitat conservation is collaborative and uses sound science in support of our major mandates like the Magnuson-Stevens Fishery Conservation and Management Act, Endangered Species Act, and the Oil Pollution Act.
+Our approach to habitat conservation is collaborative and uses sound science in support of our major mandates like the Magnuson-Stevens Act, Endangered Species Act, and the Oil Pollution Act.
 We focus our efforts for the benefit of marine resources and coastal communities.
 And, we work in partnerships at all levels—with local, state, federal governments, private entities, and non-governmental organizations—toward shared goals and enhanced understanding.

-Healthy habitats support fish, clean water, and recreation, but they are declining due to stressors like pollution, development, and extreme weather.
+Healthy habitats support fish, clean water, and recreation.
+They are declining due to stressors like pollution, development, and extreme weather.
 We strive to address these issues through our programs and activities which directly support the nation’s communities and economy.
 Our major focus areas include:

 We work to increase fisheries productivity by restoring coastal habitat and supporting the recovery of protected species that rely on healthy habitat to breed, eat, rest, and grow.
 Since 1992, we have provided more than $750 million to implement more 3,300 coastal habitat restoration projects.

 Fish habitat is vulnerable to pollution and other threats, but some problems can be minimized or avoided by protecting habitats first.
 We work to increase fisheries productivity through supporting Essential Fish Habitat, fish passage, and deep sea coral research.